HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/install/installDXConsoleMode.md

 Product software can be obtained from the [My HCLSoftware](https://my.hcltechsw.com/){target="_blank"}

-Additional guidance is available here: [Locating and Downloading DX Products](../../tutorials/access-software/locating-downloads.md){target="_blank"}
+Additional guidance can be found at page [Locating and Downloading DX Products](../../../get_started/access-software/locating-downloads.md){target="_blank"}

 !!!note
     There are several different Portal 9.5 offerings.
 Your license determines which offerings you will see listed as available to download.